flowx-ai/docs-flowx/docs/flowx-designer/overview.md

 ## Managing tasks

-The Task Manager plugin has the scope to show a process that you defined in Designer, offering a more business-oriented view.
-It also offers interactions at the assignment level.&#x20;
+The Task Manager [**plugin**](../terms/flowx-plugins) has the scope to show a process that you defined in Designer, offering a more business-oriented view.
+It also offers interactions at the assignment level.

 ![Task Management](./img/designer_task_manager.png)